theguywhodoesntcare/Warcraft_MRF_Blender/mrf_info.md

 - Texture Path
 - Face Data
 - Mapping Data
-- Keyframe 0
+- Keyframe 0 (first)
 - ...
-- Keyframe N
+- Keyframe N (last)

 # Chunks Description

 ## Header
 Header contains the magic id and the 3D model specification.
-If I understand correctly, it should have a fixed size of 64.
+It should have a fixed size of 64 bytes.

 #### Chunk structure
 | Type  | Description |